Orphan of the Wilderness: Production

 When Ken Hall returned from Hollywood in 1935, he announced that his first three films would be Thoroughbred, Big Timber and Robbery Under Arms.
 Stuart F. Doyle wanted Hall to make a 50-minute short to support Thoroughbred similar to the way Cinesound Varieties was used to support The Silence of Dean Maitland (1934).
 Hall says Edmond Seward discovered the story in Cosmopolitan magazine and was attracted to its originality and setting.
+It has been suggested the recent success of Call of the Wild (1935) may also have been an influence.

 Eventually as scripting progressed, Hall decided to expand the story to feature length and add a romantic subplot.

 Harry Abdy owned the kangaroo who played Chut in the movie.
 He had travelled in Australia and the US as a boxing kangaroo.

 Hall cast two newcomers in the leads, Brian Abbot and Gwen Munro.

 Shooting took place in May and June 1936, on location at Burragorang Valley and Camden, and at Cinesound's studios in Bondi.
 J Alan Kenyon created a large bushland set inside the studio, 140 feet by 70 feet.

 Production was difficult due to the problems of dealing with animals, who were unused to studio lights and following direction, especially kangaroos.
 Shooting held up for several days due to an illness of Gwen Munro.
 Harry Abdy was injured sparring with a kangaroo.
 Some cast and crew were injured in a car accident on the way back from location.
 Hall says he also had trouble with his actors:

 When you're asked for a low-cost second or B feature, your inclination can be to approach it as a quickie.
 Mine was, initially, and that was a bad mistake.
 On this one we used too many raw people in the cast as a sort of break-in for them.
 This not only slowed us down in trying to get performances from inexperienced people, but that inexperience showed up in some of them in the finished picture.
 But not fatally.
 And certainly not in Gwen Munro...or Harry Abdy.

 Worried about accusations of cruelty to animals on Hollywood movies, Hall arranged for representatives from the RSPCA to supervise filming.
 He offered free admission to people to attend the circus sequences so he did not have to pay extras.